Hyech'o

-Hyech'o (704–787) was a Silla Buddhist monk and traveller active during Korea's Three Kingdoms period.
+Hyech'o (प्रज्ञाविक्रम; 704–787), was a Silla Buddhist monk and traveller active during Korea's Three Kingdoms period.
 He is primarily remembered for his account of his travels in medieval India, the Wang Ocheonchukguk Jeon.

+In the 2017 work Hyecho's Journey: The World of Buddhism, with support from other (art) historians, scholar Donald S. Lopez Jr. uses his story to introduce the range of Buddhist traditions of the period.

 Life

-Much of what we know about Hyech'o comes from his travelouge, Wang och'ŏnch'ukkuk chŏn.
+Much of what we know about Hyech'o comes from his travelogue, Wang och'ŏnch'ukkuk chŏn.
 Very little is known about Hyech'o's life in his homeland of Silla, and his name is not mentioned among the many monks mentioned in the Haedong Goseungjeon.
 He was born at some time between 700 and 704 CE and lived during a time when it was not uncommon for Korean monks to travel to Tang China for study.

 It is not known when Hyech'o left Silla however, he came to study esoteric Buddhism in Tang China, initially under Śubhakarasiṃha and then under the famous Indian monk Vajrabodhi who praised Hyech'o as "one of six living persons who were well-trained in the five sections of the Buddhist canon."

 Probably around 724, Hyech'o left China for India.
 There has been speculation about Hyech'o's motivations for travelling to India although a note in Hyech'o's journal mentions "four great stupas" possiblly referring to the stupas in India associated with the life of the Buddha in Lumbini, Kapilavastu, Vaishali and Sravasti.
 Hyech'o travelled by sea with his first stop along the route being Sumatra.
 He probably did not stay for long here and continued westwards by boat until he reached the port city of Tāmralipti in Bengal.
 Tamrlipti was also visited by a 7th-century Chinese monk, Yijing on his journey to India.
 Xuanzang also reported a major Buddhist presence in this region.
 Hyech'o headed west of Bengal to the region which held major Buddhist pilgrimage sites.
 His journal notes that he stopped at Bodh Gaya, Lumbini, Kushinagar, Sarnath, Vaishali, Vulture Peak amongst others.
 One of the sacred sites that he visited was found to be cllose to deserted with just a single monk residing there.
 Hyech'o also describes coming across a Pillar of Ashoka and describes the lion capital and nearby stupa.